 POISONS: many pesticides are toxic to birds and should not be used near nestboxes.

 BIRDS OF PREY such as Sharp-Shinned or Cooper's Hawks, and American Kestrels have been observed preying on adult, fledgling and juvenile bluebirds.
 Having nearby dense cover is the bluebirds' best refuge.
 Avoid placing nestboxes near bird feeders or on tall utility poles where hawks often perch.

 JAYS & CROWS can poke their heads into nestboxes and snatch eggs or nestlings.
-Using a box design with 7 to 8 inches from the bottom of the entry hole to the floor of the box will help keep young out of reach.
+Using a box design with about 7 inches from the bottom of the entry hole to the floor of the box will help keep young out of reach.
 If the wood of the box is very smooth, it is a good idea to cut grooves into the wood below the inside entrance hole to help nestlings get a foothold as they attempt to fledge.

 HOUSE WRENS can enter bluebird nests and remove all the nesting material and destroy the bluebird eggs and young.
 House Wrens prefer boxes in dense shrubbery and trees.
 Placing your nestboxes out in the open, with only a few trees, will attract bluebirds, and be less attractive to wrens.